tobinata/api-documentation/README.md

 By default, your API key is hidden.
 Click, "Show my API key" to reveal an alphanumeric hash key.
 That's your personal key to access Whetstone data.
 You can also generate a new API key by clicking "Generate New API Key."
 That invalidates the old key and creates a new one.

 Now that you have an API key, you can make an HTTP POST request with your key to our authentication endpoint to get a temporary access token.
-We've got a few  [example scripts](https://github.com/WhetstoneEducation/API/blob/master/ExampleScripts) available to get you started but If you're using cURL, you can run this command:
+We've got a handful of [example scripts](https://github.com/WhetstoneEducation/API/blob/master/ExampleScripts) available to get you started but If you're using cURL, you can run this command:

     curl -s --data "apikey=YOUR_API_KEY" http://YOUR_INSTANCE_NAME.whetstoneeducation.com/auth/api